 Think about what that really means…

-Compound interest can make you wealthy!
-But every month, year, or decade that you’re not investing you’re literally losing money!
+Compound interest can make you wealthy.
+But every month, year, or decade you’re not investing you’re literally losing money!.

 The wealthy invest consistently and make their money work for them!

 Wealthy people often get that way because they’ve figured out a way to earn a passive income.
 This means they make money even when not actively working; therefore it’s considered passive income.

 This is important because we have a fixed amount of time each day, the same 24 hours as everyone else.
 Even if you’re working at a regular job for 16 hours a day, you can only earn a finite amount of money because you only have a finite amount of time to work.